Shinkolobwe: Israeli yellowcake

-In what was termed Operation Plumbat, Israel, in 1968, obtained yellowcake (processed uranium ore) to support the Israeli nuclear weapons effort in a clandestine operation after France stopped supplying it with uranium fuel for the Dimona nuclear reactor in reaction to the 1967 Arab-Israeli War.
+In what was termed Operation Plumbat, Israel, in 1968, obtained yellowcake (processed uranium ore) to support the Israeli nuclear weapons program in a clandestine operation after France stopped supplying it with uranium fuel for the Dimona nuclear reactor in reaction to the 1967 Arab-Israeli War.
 Numerous sources believe that in 1968 Israel managed to obtain 200 tonnes of yellowcake from the Belgian mining company Union Minière.
 The company collaborated with Mossad in shipping out the ore from Antwerp to Genoa for a European front company which then surreptitiously transferred the ore to another vessel at night on the Mediterranean Sea.

 Closure

 The mine was officially closed on January 28, 2004, by presidential decree.
 However, eight people died and a further thirteen people were injured in July 2004, when part of the old mine collapsed.
-Although industrial production has ceased with cement lids sealing off the mine shafts, there is evidence that some artisanal mining still goes on here.
+Although industrial production has ceased with cement lids sealing off the mine shafts, there is evidence that some artisanal mining still goes on there.
 A United Nations inter-agency mission, led by the UN Office for Coordination of Humanitarian Affairs (OCHA) and the United Nations Environment Programme (UNEP), and organised through their Joint Environment Unit, visited the mine.
 The UNEP/OCHA concluded:

 Shinkolobwe is representative of similar situations in Africa and elsewhere in the developing world.
 A strong link exists between rural poverty, environmental protection and this type of livelihood activity.
 Alternative income opportunities must be developed and integrated in parallel to artisanal exploitation if new livelihood options are to be found for these rural poor.
 A holistic, multidisciplinary approach within the context of poverty alleviation is essential to address this problem and avoid further human and environmental catastrophes.